koensmink/azure-change-agent/privacy.md

 7. Contact

-For questions regarding this service:
+For questions regarding this service see the Github profile details